jdost/rahsia/README.md

    interface for manipulating/reconciling the requested and actual state of secrets
 3. A React based frontend for easily seeing the state and filling missing/outdated secrets

+## Developing

+Since the k8s side is written to expect being in cluster, you should go into the `rahsia/apis/k8s.py` file and change the `config.load_incluster_config()` call with a manual `config.load_config` call with the target config and context.  (see the example in the comment there)